-There is a close etiopathogenetic relationship to the erythema elevatum diutinum.
-In both cases the processes are vasculitic.
+There is a close etiopathogenetic relationship to erythema elevatum diutinum.
+Both cases are vasculitic processes.
 The histological substrate (factor: eosinophilia) is decisive for differential diagnosis.
-The clinical aspect of the punched surface (orange peel-like) is caused by the pressure of the dermal infiltrate.
+The clinical aspect of the punctate surface (orange peel-like) arises from the pressure of the dermal infiltrate.
 This leads to an interfollicular protrusion of the surface.
-If the follicle is preserved at the same time, it is pulled inwards like a wick, resulting in these "follicular impressions".
-Important differential-diagnostic feature to differentiate between malignant (follicle-destroying) processes.
+With simultaneous preservation of the follicle, it pulls inward like a wick, resulting in these "follicular impressions."
+Important differential diagnostic feature to differentiate from malignant (follicle-destroying) processes.

 LiteratureThis section has been translated automatically.

 - Barnadas MA et al (2006) Direct immunofluorescence in granuloma faciale: a case report and review of literature.
-J Cutan pathogen33:508-511
+J Cutan Pathol33:508-511

 - Bonet J et al (2001) Eosinophilic granuloma of the jaws: a report of three cases.
 Med Oral 6: 218-224